Celebrity SAS: Who Dares Wins 2020: Start date and episode guide!

 Celebrity SAS: Who Dares Wins 2020 – Start date

-Reality Titbit believes that the 2020 series will start in late April or early May.
-So that could be either April 19th or 26th, or May 3rd.
+Reality Titbit believes that the 2020 series will start on Sunday, May 10th at 9 pm on Channel 4.

-For instance, Celebrity SAS: Who Dares Wins 2019 kicked on Sunday, April 7th, so we expect the 2020 edition to make a start towards the end of April or the beginning of May.
+For instance, Celebrity SAS: Who Dares Wins 2019 kicked on Sunday, April 7th at 9 pm, airing every Sunday night.
+Right now, Channel 4 airs Homeland at 9 pm on Sundays and there are a few episodes left in the series.

+Therefore, Celebrity SAS: Who Dares Wins should kick on the following Sunday, which is May 10th, after Homeland has finished.

 - MEET THE CAST: Celebrity SAS: Who Dares Wins 2020 cast – Joey Essex, Katie Price and Jack Maynard confirmed!